-- Trainings are offered to all employees to increase potentials and career path. - Annual health check-ups are offered to reduce medical costs and promote good health among employees. - Annual New Year party to entertain and increase morale of employees. - ▶ The company gives scholarships to employees' children.
+- Trainings are offered to all employees to increase potentials and career path. - · Annual health check-ups are offered to reduce medical costs and promote good health among employees. - Annual New Year party to entertain and increase morale of employees. - The company gives scholarships to employees' children. - Support employees on funeral of their close relative such as husband wife parents or son's pass away - Employees' recognition by providing Long Service Award to employees with long service and standard performance as per the company's criteria.